 Together with the Planet Water Foundation, our colleagues at Messe Frankfurt India built a reservoir in Sunder Nagar, one of the largest slums near New Delhi in India, providing clean drinking water for the local village of Jaunti.
 Messe Frankfurt India had provided funding for the construction of the water tank.

 The complete switchover to green electricity in 2020 allows us to avoid around 19,000 tonnes of CO2 every year.
-Taken together, all three photovoltaic systems generate some 2.3 GWh of solar energy (2020), helping to reduce CO2 by an estimated 1,200 tonnes a year.
-As of 2024, we will also have a clearly defined guarantee of origin for our green power: In the long term, a further 30 percent of Messe Frankfurt’s energy requirements are to be covered by wind energy.
+Taken together, all three photovoltaic systems generate some 2.4 GWh of solar energy , helping to reduce CO2 by an estimated 1,200 tonnes a year.
+Since 2024, we have also had a clearly defined guarantee of origin for our green power.
+In the long term, a further 30 percent of Messe Frankfurt’s energy requirements are to be covered by wind energy.

 The energy requirements of our exhibition grounds are analysed integrally using very specific measures.
 This has allowed Messe Frankfurt to reduce its base electricity load by around 30 percent since 2014.
 All lamps on the exhibition grounds are gradually being replaced with resource-friendly LED lighting.